Dharm3112/EliteHack-1.0/README.md

 ## 🚧 Project Status: 75% Complete

 * **Current State:** The core engine is fully functional and successfully segments off-road terrain using demo test images.
-* **The Road Ahead (Remaining 25%):** Development is currently focused on expanding the model's capabilities to detect dynamic objects—both living (humans, wildlife) and non-living (cars, ATVs, equipment)—to ensure safety in shared environments.
+* **The Road Ahead (Remaining 25%):** Development is currently focused on expanding the model's capabilities to detect dynamic objects both living (humans, wildlife) and non-living (cars, ATVs, equipment) to ensure safety in shared environments.

 ## 🚩 Problem Statement